sweeneychris/TheiaSfM/docs/source/index.rst

 ===========

 Theia achieves state-of-the-art SfM performance on large-scale datasets.
-Efficiency and robustness is a key componenet of the library.
+Efficiency and robustness is a key component of the library.
 You can see the latest performance benchmarks for small and large-scale datasets on the :ref:`chapter-performance` page.